Rudra-IISC/Edge-AI-Based-Smart-Irrigation/README.md

 ## Overview

 This project implements an intelligent irrigation system leveraging edge AI to optimize water usage for small farms, home gardens, seedling trays.
 It utilizes a Raspberry Pi Pico W to host a machine learning model that analyzes soil moisture data from analog sensors and determines the precise irrigation needs.
-An ESP32 acts as a communication and control unit, receiving commands from the Pico via MQTT to activate a water pump through a relay module.
+An ESP32 acts as a communication and control unit, receiving commands either anoy one from the Pico or manual control by AR app or node red dashboard via MQTT to activate a water pump through a relay module.

 ## Components and Specifications